 You want to avoid having too many details in your app icon.
 Remember that your icon will be displayed on a variety of different devices.
 It needs to be recognizable, even when it is really small.
 Test it out to figure which icon works best for your app.

-Once created, test the noticeability of your app's icon by taking screenshots of friend's mobile device home screens, with your app mixed in with other apps.
-Analyze these screenshots and see if your icon would stand out in every day use.
+Once created, test the noticeability of your app's icon by taking screenshots of a friend's mobile device home screens, with your app mixed in with other apps.
+Analyze these screenshots and see if your icon would stand out in everyday use.
 With a noticeable icon, your app will be distinguishable from the other apps in the app store and on the user's phone.

 The Characteristics Of A Good Screenshot